Kirloxious/CSI4107_Assignment1/README.md

 ### Ranking Stage
 The ranking struct holds values for the BM25 formula; k1, b, avgdl & number of documents.
 It also stores a reference to the inverted index and a map of document lengths.
 This struct contains functions including calculating the idc, bm25 weight, vector length, cosine similarity and the ranking algorithm.
+The optimal BM25 parameters we found were k1=1.2 and b=0.75.
 The ranking algorithm works as such:
 1. Iterate through the queries, then iterate through each term in that query
 2. if the term is in the inverted index, fetch the documents map